nycmeshnet/nycmeshnet.github.io/faq/index.md

 **What is involved in a rooftop or window install?**

 Rooftop installs are mostly done in pairs.
-Try to find line-of-sight to another node location less than two miles away.
-You can talk to people in the neighborhood and convince them to also install a node.
-Also check for nearby nodes on our [map](../map) We also have a collection of rooftop panoramas where you can check for possible line-of-sight connections.
+Look at our [map](../map) to find line-of-sight to another node location less than two miles away.
+You can also talk to people in the neighborhood and convince them to also install a node.
+We also have a collection of rooftop panoramas where you can check for possible line-of-sight connections.

-The other type of install is where directional Ubiquiti router is aimed at a nearby public space (park, cafe, bar etc.) as a public Wi-Fi access point.
+The other type of install is where a directional Ubiquiti router is aimed at a nearby public space (park, cafe, bar etc.) as a public Wi-Fi access point.
 We currently have five public spaces with this type of install.

-We currently support one outdoor router, the Ubiquiti Nanostation NSM5 ($90).
+We support one outdoor router, the Ubiquiti Nanostation NSM5 (~$95).
 We have links for this on the [download page](../download)

 We can help you with the rooftop installation.
 Typically one or two routers are attached to a pole on the roof and an ethernet cable is run to the apartment, and connected to the TP-Link mesh router and an Internet gateway.
 The cable cost is $20.
 The ethernet cable also supplies the power to the router using "power over ethernet".
 If the roof (or balcony or window) is close to your apartment you might not need an additional mesh router.